2015-2016 AAEM Board of Directors

 Undergrad: Colorado State University

 Professional Interests: Academic medicine, student and resident education, international medicine, advocacy for our specialty

 Hobbies: Traveling the world, the outdoors, climbing, cooking, enjoying the wonderful year round weather in Vegas

-JEM Editor - Ex-Officio Board Member
+Journal of Emergency Medicine (JEM) Editor - Ex-Officio Board Member

 Stephen Hayden, MD FAAEM